Axels-Lab/valo-api-docs/docs/api-reference/overview.md

 ## Response Formats

 Responses are typically in plain string format to be shown in twitch chat.
-Refer to the endpoint documentation for example responses.
+If you're encountering an issue with 401 Unauthorized, please refer to the [Authentication](../index.md/#authentication) section and make sure you're using a valid API key.

 For more detailed information, please refer to the specific endpoint documentation.